 DGS's Natural Gas Service program monitors the gas commodity market, and manages a gas procurement portfolio with a blend of short-term and long-term purchases based on market conditions and price and production forecasts.
 This procurement strategy typically results in a modest cost savings compared to the open market, while significantly reducing exposure to market fluctuations and volatility.
 Natural gas service for the small accounts (less than 250,000 therms per year) is performed entirely by So Cal Gas.
 All campus gas distribution systems (beyond the utility-owned meter) are maintained by the campus Plumbing Shop.
-Cal Poly maintains extensive historical data on natural gas consumption.

 Cogeneration, or Combined Heat and Power (CHP), is a technology in which a single system and fuel source are used to provide two useful energy outputs at the same time.
 Conventional simple cycle utility power plants, such as the Diablo Canyon nuclear power plant, must dispose of their waste heat to the atmosphere, ocean, lakes, or rivers.
-These large scale utility power plants typically have total system efficiencies of approximately 35%, meaning that 65% of the energy available in the fuel is wasted, resulting in increased greenhouse gas emissions and other environmental impacts.
+These large scale utility power plants typically have total system efficiencies of approximately 35%, meaning that 65% of the energy available in the fuel is rejected as waste heat, resulting in increased greenhouse gas emissions and other environmental impacts.